sighupio/fury-kubernetes-ingress/katalog/cert-manager/MAINTENANCE.md

   curl --location --remote-name https://github.com/cert-manager/cert-manager/releases/latest/download/cert-manager.yaml
   ```

-02. Split the absurdily large YAML into smaller pieces with the [kubernetes-split-yaml](github.com/mogensen/kubernetes-split-yaml) tool:
+02. Split the absurdly large YAML into smaller pieces with the [kubernetes-split-yaml](github.com/mogensen/kubernetes-split-yaml) tool:

     ```bash
     # Install the tool if you don't have it in your system